velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

 a framework like Preact sets up an app, it works out what it thinks the DOM should look like and works out the most efficient set of changes to get it into that state, then adds things like event listeners to the right elements.
-When we use hydration, we\'re saying to Preact "Don\'t worry about working out what changes are required, the DOM\'s already in the right state.
+When we use hydration, we're saying to Preact "Don't worry about working out what changes are required, the DOM's already in the right state.
 Just add your event listeners and carry on."

-Before we can do that, we need to load some client-side JavaScript, as currently we\'re just sending HTML with no `<script>` tags in sight.
+Before we can do that, we need to load some client-side JavaScript, as currently we're just sending HTML with no `<script>` tags in sight.
 We have to do a few things:

 1. Create a source file for our client bundle